-- Key assumptions used in impairment testing
+Key assumptions used in impairment testing on long-lived assets

 The Group performs annual impairment testing on long-lived assets, for which key assumptions are used in the calculation of the recoverable amount (see Note 11).
 For impairment testing, goodwill is allocated to the cash-generating unit ("CGU") from which the Group has considered that economic and operational synergies of business combinations are generated.
 The recoverable amounts of the CGU have been determined based on the calculations of their value in use, which require the use of estimates.
-The most significant of these estimates are as follows:
+The most significant of these estimates are as follows

-- Estimates of future gross and operating margins, according to the historical performance and industry expectations of the CGU. - Discount rate based on the weighted average cost of capital (WACC) of the CGU. - Long-term growth rates.
+- Estimates of future gross and operating margins, according to the historical performance and industry expectations of the CGU. - Discount rate based on the weighted average cost of capital (WACC) of the CGU. - Long-term growth rates. - Estimation of probability of default and recovery rate to apply the model of expected losses in the impairment of financials assets